JCSDA/jedi-stack/README.md

 | sqlite | 3.32.3 | |
 | proj | 7.1.0 | |

-# Building the JEDI Stack
+# Section 2: Building the JEDI Stack

 [The procedure to build the jedi-stack is described here](doc/Build.md)

-# Adding a New library/package
+# Section 3: Adding a New library/package

 It is desirable to limit the number of software packages included in jedi-stack for several reasons.